ktotah/katytotah-portfolio/README.md

 ## Author and Acknowledgment
 - **Katy Totah** - *Initial work* - [Katy Totah](https://github.com/ktotah)

+## Credit

+Aside from the [image of me](assets/images/katytotah.jpeg) and [image of my resume](assets/images/resume.png), which are original images by the author, all other images used in this site were sourced from [pixabay.com](https://pixabay.com/)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.